This blog is for all educators.

 Who directs imaginED?

 My name is Gillian Judson and I am an educator, writer, researcher, and parent.
 I am also the primary catalyst behind the creation, direction, and expansion of imaginED.
-It is work I really enjoy because it puts me in touch with many inspired and inspiring educators around the world.
+It’s work I really enjoy because it puts me in touch with many inspired and inspiring educators around the world.

 In my role as a member of the Faculty of Education at Simon Fraser University (SFU), I teach mostly about an imagination-focused approach to teaching called Imaginative Education (IE) and the specific ways to engage imagination in learning all aspects of the curriculum.
 We often forget that all meaningful and memorable learning involves the imagination.
 IE is a core theoretical pillar in the work shared on imaginED.
 My most recent imagination-inspired area of research is in educational leadership.

 I am passionate about imagination’s role in Ecological or Place-Based Education.
 During my graduate studies, I began with the question, How can we develop students’ ecological understanding as part of their everyday education?
 Imaginative Ecological Education, or IEE, developed as a result of that research.
 IEE is about engaging the body and emotion in place-based and imagination-focused teaching.
 All ages, all topics, all contexts.
-The Walking Curriculum is the most recent publication on this topic–sales of which come back and help me run this blog.
+The Walking Curriculum is the most recent publication on this topic–sales of that book come back and help me develop and expand this blog.

 I am also a parent of two girls.
 As a parent, I want to maintain and enrich their sense of wonder and engagement in a world that is mindbogglingly cool.
 I believe worms never get boring and birdsong is never ordinary.
 I believe mathematical, scientific, and historical concepts are best learned within the contexts of the hopes, fears, and passions of those who developed them.
 I believe the semi-colon, colon, exclamation mark, and interrobang are unsung heroes and deserve our utmost respect.
 Most of all, I believe teaching is story-telling.
 The curriculum offers us many opportunities to experience this wonder-full world.

-Before I sign off, I want to acknowledge the important role that artist Adelle Caunce has played in getting imaginED off the ground.
+Before I sign off, I want to acknowledge the important role that artist Adelle Caunce has played in starting imaginED.
 Adelle loves the dark places of the world, the deep abyss with the glowing photophores and giant teeth.
 She loves the bright barren deserts and the tiny creatures that survive there for years without water, the hive of thousands with jaws that carve, crush, and catch.
 She loves it all and firmly believes that our role on this fantastic planet is to learn from these creatures and to respect them better than we do ourselves half the time.
-On rainy days she can be seen picking worms off the sidewalk and putting them on drier land.
-She is the one saving spiders from vacuums and lecturing very patient people on the dangers of placing rat poison out (it can end up killing owls and hawks!
+Adelle is the one saving spiders from vacuums and lecturing very patient people on the dangers of placing rat poison out (it can end up killing owls and hawks!
 And how amazing are owls and hawks? …Actually, rats themselves are astoundingly amazing creatures too!).
 Adelle designed the amazing logo you see on this page and has some guest posts that reveal the pure joy and love she feels towards this wonder-full planet.
 She also created a beautiful artsy resource to correspond with the Walking Curriculum called Playing In The Muck And Other Arty Stuff: Imaginative Art Activities For The Walking Curriculum.
 It’s awesome.
 To find out more about Adelle (you should): here are links to her website and blog.

 Sincerely yours in learning about our wonder-full world,